briatte/integritate/README.md

 # README

-R scripts to scrape and plot metadata from declarations filed with the Romanian [National Integrity Agency](http://integritate.eu/).
+R scripts to scrape and plot metadata from 1.4 million declarations filed with the Romanian [National Integrity Agency](http://integritate.eu/).
 Half of the data comes from four administrative bodies, one of which is local government.
-Geocoding the addresses with Google Maps returned this:
+Geocoding the addresses with Google Maps returned 1,745 locations:

 ![](fig9_geo.png)